michasa001/eth-cli/README.md

 ## `eth events <ADDRESS>`

-gets the log of past events of a contract address
+Gets the log of past events of a contract address.

 ```
 USAGE